fontanf/columngenerationsolver/README.md

 Solving a problem only requires a couple hundred lines of code (see examples).

 A linear programming solver is required.
-Currently, CLP and CPLEX are supported.
+Currently, CLP, Xpress and CPLEX are supported.

 Features:
 * Algorithms: